benbalter/the-next-cultural-commons/readme.md

-# Open Sourcing Government
+# The Next Cultural Commons

-*Applying the open-collaboration philosophy to the process of governing*
+*How the Internet has been quietly assembling the next cultural canon*

 ## Requirements